sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    observed mean *X̄* changes too.
 The *t*-test relies on an assumption that the observations are sampled at random from an infinitely large population and, to the extent that real life is not like that, then the *t*-test can be wrong.
-In practice, however, thit is not usually a big deal.
+In practice, however, this is not usually a big deal.
 Even though the assumption is almost always wrong, it does not lead to a lot of pathological behaviour from the test, so we tend to just ignore it.